apsdehal/apsdehal.github.io/_drafts/intoweb.md

 class: post
 ---

 This post is a classic mixture of stories of how I got into web development.
+So lets begin.

+It was long and a freezing cold night, I was walking admist the holy road to MGCL in IITR.
+Suddenly I realised,